hjy22/texera_dataset/docs/README.md

 - **Value of degree to consider (optional)**

-    Select the degree of the polynomial kernel function (‘poly’).
+    Select the degree of the ‘poly’ kernel function.

 - **Value of gamma to consider (optional)**